Civilized and Inclusive

 Iowa has a double standard about sewage.

-Contrast this proposed extra regulation and expense for treated municipal/industrial waste with what happens to the untreated, air polluting, waste from industrial livestock confinements.
-Both the liquids and solids from confinement waste - which is more polluting than raw human sewage - are simply spread on cropland.
-The waste can seep into Iowa's 880,000 miles of field tiles, run into streams, and enter groundwater through sinkholes or losing streams.
-Many of the microorganisms in the soil have been lost to erosion and agricultural chemicals, so there is minimal biological breakdown of the waste.
-Antibiotics and hormones used by industrial livestock producers also can enter our water without treatment.
+Contrast this proposed extra regulation and more expense for municipal/industrial waste with what happens to the completely untreated waste from an industrial livestock confinement.
+The pig to people equivalent amount of waste from confined pigs in this state would be like having 30 million Iowans spreading their "untreated" waste directly on Iowa's farmland.
+Remember, the manure from a confinement sits for months in a pit, tank or lagoon, where it becomes a toxic brew that spews poisons into the air.
+Eventually, both the liquids and solids from the untreated confinement waste - which is more polluting than raw human sewage - are simply spread on cropland.
+The waste can seep into the state's 880,000 miles of field tiles or run into adjacent streams, then quickly enter our rivers.
+Worse yet, it can enter groundwater through sinkholes or losing streams.
+Because many of the microorganisms in the soil have been lost to erosion and heavy application of chemical pesticides and fertilizers, there is only minimal biological breakdown of the waste.
+Likewise, the antibiotics and hormones commonly used by industrial livestock producers can enter our water without treatment.

-If we hope to protect Iowa's waters, we can not ignore the agricultural component, which accounts for perhaps 90% of water pollution.
-It's hard to argue against cleaner water.
-But is it fair to impose a new regulatory and financial burden on cities and urban industries, while industrial agriculture continues to spread untreated sewage onto the land?
+If state officials hope to stop the degradation of Iowa's waters, it does not make sense to ignore the agricultural component, which accounts for at least 90% of our water pollution.
+To be sure, it's hard to argue against cleaner water.
+But is it fair to impose a new regulatory and financial burden on cities and urban industries, while continuing to allow industrial agriculture to spread untreated sewage onto the land?

-Whatever the source, "sewage" pollutes our waters, kills aquatic organisms, affects the health of our citizens, and impacts the quality of life.
-Those who produce sewage - whether cities, or industries, or industrial confinements - should follow the same environmental rules.
+Whatever the source, untreated "sewage" pollutes our waters, kills aquatic organisms, affects the health of our citizens, and impacts the quality of life.
+Those who produce sewage - whether cities, or industries, or industrial confinements - should follow the same strict environmental rules.
+Until this happens, it is pointless to impose any further regulations - including these anti-degradation regulations - on point source dischargers.

 Bob Watson